 We fed them watermelons and pumpkins and got incredibly close to them.

 When we returned, we made rice balls for the older elephants.
 Those who find it difficult digesting the hard food or those without teeth were given rice balls full of cooked pumpkin.

-We squished them altogether and then fed a 90 year old elephant.
+We squished them all together and then fed a 90-year-old elephant.
 NINETY!!!

 She absolutely scoffed the whole lot though and became extremely disinterested in us when we showed her the empty basket.